dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 On initialization, each worker should do a similar sequence of actions as the Master:

-- Create a new thread which will be responsible for sending heartbeat messages to the master.
-- Create a new TCP socket on the given :code:`worker_port` and call the :code:`listen()` function.
 - Get the process ID of the worker.
 This will be the worker's unique ID, which it should then use to register with the master.
+- Send the :code:`register` message to the master
+- Create a new TCP socket on the given :code:`worker_port` and call the :code:`listen()` function.
+- Upon receit of the :code:`register_ack` message has been received, create a new thread which will be responsible for sending heartbeat messages to the master.

 Server Functionality